centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan_v1.md

 For the prestudy NDHL has three objectives (in decreasing order of importance): *Infrastructure Design*, *Community Building*, *Funding Application(-s)*.

 *Infrastructure Design*, by autumn 2020 partnering countries should agree on a minimal software stack with shared libraries and applications for Denmark, Finland, Norway, and Sweden and documentation for execution, storage and management layers for Denmark and Finland.
 This objective takes precedence over other objectives and all *Workshops* (see section 4) should explicitly state how they contribute to the objective.
+0.55 of the budget and 0.75 of the workshops are directly dedicated to this objective.

-*Community Building*, to facilitate successful infrastructure design and development, it is necessary to build a stronger community among expert users, data and e-infrastructure providers in the Nordic countries.
-Community building is considered a direct product of *Hack days* and indirect of *Workshops* (see section 4).
+*Community Building*, to facilitate successful infrastructure design and development, it is necessary to build a stronger community among expert users and data- and e-infrastructure providers in the Nordic countries.
+In the prestudy, community building is considered a direct product of *Hack days* and indirect of *Workshops* (see section 4).
+0.075 of the budget is dedicated to *Hack days*, but if partners can commit time *Center for Humanities Computing Aarhus* will cover additional funding under its outreach program.

-*Funding Application(-s)*, in order to develop and implement NDHL, the partnering countries (or a subset hereof) need to formulate a generic research infrastructure application ultimo 2020.
+*Funding Application(-s)*, in order to develop and implement NDHL, the partnering countries (or a subset hereof) should formulate a generic research infrastructure application ultimo 2020.
 The final workshop in December 2020 is dedicated to this objective.
 If the partners decide not to move forward with the infrastructure, this objective is cancelled.
-This decision should be an outcome of the final workshop.
+The cancellation decision should be an outcome of the final workshop. o.175 of the budget and 0.25 of the workshops are dedicated to this objective.

 \<Summarise the result that should be achieved at a certain time, and for which cost.
 Describe also the balance in the project objective between the